hideyukiinada/bwc/README.md

 This project is still in the research phase.

 ## Dataset used for training and testing
 I am using UMass [Labeled Faces in the Wild!](http://vis-www.cs.umass.edu/lfw/).
+Files were resized by 256x256-pixel image.
+For input, files were converted to single-channel grayscale images then fed to the script.
+The objective of training is to minimize the MSE between a generated color image and an original color image.